 Animal disease modelling (LVM334)

 Simulation models have become important for the control of infectious diseases.
 They examine 'what if' scenarios for current disease control and herd production, plus a mechanism for generating hypotheses about the components of epidemiological systems.
-This course introduces the concepts of deterministic and stochastic disease modelling.
+This module introduces the concepts of deterministic and stochastic disease modelling.

 Animal health analysis and database management on farms (LVM333)